-So be careful if you’re multi-streaming like me, that’s where you may get caught out.
+Be careful if you’re multi-streaming like me, that’s where you may get caught out.
 And really cool.
-So it’s also up to you once again, to read the terms and conditions for each song, right?
+It’s also up to you once again, to read the terms and conditions for each song, right?

-So the onus is on you, but this is like how they structure their pricing at the time of this recording.
+The onus is on you, but this is like how they structure their pricing at the time of this recording.
 They’ve got really well-defined terms and conditions.
-So after I purchased this song, which I’m going to play for you now.
+After I purchased this song, which I’m going to play for you now.

 That was a couple of seconds just to flex a little bit.
-So after I purchased this song, what you get, so I purchased John Newman’s Love Me Again, which was like, my God, I’m playing John Newman on my live stream.
+After I purchased this song, what you get, so I purchased John Newman’s Love Me Again, which was like, my God, I’m playing John Newman on my live stream.

 And this, if you get in trouble or not in trouble, but if you get a copyright claim like this is the license that you can send to, you know, whoever to, to dispute the claim because it has your license number, it has the license ID, it has the rules on what you can and can’t do.

 This is why it’s important to read, right?
-So there are restrictions.
+There are restrictions.
 I can’t use this song for anything related to tobacco, politics, firearms, pornography, like, you know, can’t use it in my pornos, and just tells you what you can and can’t do.
 Really detailed, really great service.

 The thing with Lickd is that they’re too quite new, right?
-So their pitch at the moment is they want to bring more commercial music, more record labels, more known music, you know, music that you hear in the movies, music that you hear on the radio.
+Their pitch at the moment is they want to bring more commercial music, more record labels, more known music, you know, music that you hear in the movies, music that you hear on the radio.